natintosh/plugin_libphonenumber/libphonenumber_plugin/README.md

 ### Future Works :rocket:
   - Support for Windows and MacOS with Dart FFI
-  - Support for Android and IOS (Unsure)
+  - Support IOS is still in development **:warning: :construction:**
+  - Merge with the original [libphonenumber](https://pub.dev/packages/libphonenumber) for Flutter in future, for now no info.

 ## Contributions
 If you encounter any problem or the library is missing a feature feel free to open an issue.
 Feel free to fork, improve the plugin and make pull request.